jcartledge/sublime-surround/README.md

 * Place the cursor within the text `doSomething();`
 * Invoke the Command Palette (`CTRL-SHIFT-P`/`CMD-SHIFT-P`)
 * Select **Surround: delete surround**
-* Type `{` or `}` and press enter
+* Type `{` and press enter

-Note that when used as a search pattern rather than a replacement pattern the opening and closing symbols are interchangeable.
+Note that by using the opening brace we remove the internal whitespace as well as the surrounding braces.
+You can specify the closing brace if you want to retain the whitespace.
+(If there was no internal whitespace either symbol would work to remove the braces.)

 ***